ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page2.md

 * **The matrix of model weights**, also known the Right-Hand Side matrix (RHS), is quantized into INT4, with two numbers packed into an INT8 memory space.
 This packing is done to take advantage of the *i8mm* architecture feature, which operates on 8-bit memory chunks.

 #### Stage 3: KleidiAI Matrix Multiplication micro-kernels
-* **KleidiAI** takes the prepared input and model weight matricies (LHS and RHS respectively) performs matrix multiplication using optimized *SMMLA* instructions from the *i8mm* micro-kernels.
+* **KleidiAI** takes the prepared input and model weight matrices (LHS and RHS respectively) performs matrix multiplication using optimized *SMMLA* instructions from the *i8mm* micro-kernels.
-* **KleidiAI** unpacks and dequantizes the result back into the original FP16 number format sends the resulting matrix to XNNPack.
+* **KleidiAI** unpacks and de-quantizes the result back into the original FP16 number format sends the resulting matrix to XNNPack.

 #### Stage 4: Finish Inference and Output
 * **XNNPack** completes the inference by sending the output of each neural network layer into the next, continuing through all layers of the Gemma-2b, calling KleidiAI to execute dynamic quantization and matrix multiplication.